Policlinico San Matteo: History

 The hospital's foundation was first laid on 29 June 1449, and it was built at the request of Dominic of Catalonia, a Dominican friar with the full support of the secular and ecclesiastical authority.

 The hospital was named after San Matteo in September 1449, as it was built where the Benedictine monastery of San Matteo was located.
 It was also called the Pietà Hospital to underline that the pietas, intended as love of neighbor, must be the guiding principle of the activity carried out within it.
 The hospital emblem used at the time, which depicted the rising of Christ from the dead half-way up from the sarcophagus, had been used for centuries and is still being used today.
 The emblem signified the Christian spirit and charity that inspired Domenico da Catalogna to build the hospital.

 The hospital had close ties with the local church and the Holy See.
 In fact, the hospital was exempted from paying tax by the episcopal order of Pope Nicholas V on 13 September 1449.

 On 31 October 2013, a new hospital building (called DEA, Department of Emergency and Acceptance) was opened.
 It has 9 storeys and 2 underground floors, with a total area of over 65,000 sqm.
 About 6,000 sqm of space is dedicated for emergency medicine.

 Research

 Policlinico San Matteo is known for excellent research studies and therapies in areas such as cardiology, cardiac surgery, hematology, infectious diseases, orthopedics, pediatric oncology, robotic surgery, and the study of rare diseases.

 The hospital also hosts Pavia Cord Blood Bank which stores umbilical cord blood.
 It is used for stem cell transplants and research.

 In 2009, Johns Hopkins Medicine International signed a three-year agreement with Policlinico San Matteo to collaborate in the field of cardiac surgery, through exchange of talents and expertise.

 In 2016, the hospital publishes 651 scientific journals and conducted 455 clinical trials.

 In collaboration with the University of Pavia, the hospital is able to procure 3D-printed patient-specific anatomical models in order to assist with general surgeries.

+Awards and recognitions

+The IRCCS Policlinico San Matteo Foundation ranks 8th in Italy and 134th globally in the "World's Best Hospitals 2026" ranking, published by Newsweek in collaboration with Statista, evaluating over 2500 hospitals in over 30 countries.